Manage eVolve Properties

 This option allows eVolve to create new fabrication parameters as new ones are added to the model.
 This allows you to continue to build your list of available fabrication parameters as you continue adding to your company database.
 Though if you feel confident with your parameter list, you can always uncheck this option as well, and no new fabrication properties would be added.

 Delete eVolve Mechanical Parameters:

-If you would rather simply get rid of all fabrication properties in your model, this command allows you to remove all eM_ parameters in the current project.
-Though similar to the Disable All option above, it is uniquely different in that it will remove eM_ parameters created from other shared parameter files as well.
+If you would rather eliminate all fabrication properties in your model, this command allows you to remove all eM_ parameters in the current project.
+Though similar to the Disable All option above, it is uniquely different in that it will also remove eM_ parameters created from other shared parameter files.
 This tool is incredibly useful when trying to standardize your shared parameter file.

 For more info on this Cleaning Up Your Model section below.